Contents

 Before defining the microcontroller, it’s vital to note that it differs from the microprocessor (which we’ll discuss later in the article).

 That said, the microcontroller is a very large-scale integration IC.
-And it comprises the I/O ports, logic unit, memory, electronic computing unit, and other modules fused on a single chip.
+It comprises the I/O ports, logic unit, memory, electronic computing unit, and other modules fused on a single chip.
 You can also refer to the device as a Single-Chip-Computer.

 Another area where microcontrollers are common is in consumer electronics.
 So, you can find microcontrollers in ovens, digital cameras, DVD players, etc. Test and measuring equipment also use microcontrollers, e.g., function generators, multimeters, etc.

 Typically, microcontrollers run a particular program and stick to one task.
 So, they work by getting input from the device that they control.
 Consequently, this helps the microcontrollers maintain control.
-And it does this by sending signals to different parts of the device.
+It does this by sending signals to different parts of the device.

 For instance, a TV’s microcontroller works by getting input from the remote control.
 Then, it delivers the output on the TV screen.